 1 to participate in the data analysis and guide the findings 2 to be included in their report.
 3 It was clear that the women experienced not 4 only racism and discrimination, but also abuse of power, 5 psychological intimidation and physical violence leading 6 to coerced sterilization.
 7 The Saskatchewan First Nation Women's 8 Commission met with one of the victims and her legal 9 counsel, and brought a resolution to the FSIN Chiefs 10 Legislative Assembly in May 2018, which passed 11 unanimously.

-12The resolution states in part that the13Chiefs and Assembly support efforts to work in concert14with the survivors and their legal representatives to put15a stop to the forced sterilization of indigenous women.16The Women's Commission subsequently brought17a similar resolution to the Assembly of First Nations18which also passed unanimously by the Chiefs across Canada.
+12 The resolution states in part that the 13 Chiefs and Assembly support efforts to work in concert 14 with the survivors and their legal representatives to put 15 a stop to the forced sterilization of indigenous women.
+16 The Women's Commission subsequently brought 17 a similar resolution to the Assembly of First Nations 18 which also passed unanimously by the Chiefs across Canada.
 19 A country of Chiefs are behind this.

-The forced sterilization of indigenous women by medical professionals breaches the free, prior and informed consent standards contained in the United Nations Declaration on the Rights of Indigenous Peoples.
-The forced sterilization of indigenous women falls under the internationally-accepted definition of genocide.
-It supported the survivors and their legal counsel in bringing this egregious act to the attention of the United Nations Committee Against Torture just last month.
+20 The forced sterilization of indigenous 21 women by medical professionals breaches the free, prior 22 and informed consent standards contained in the United 23 Nations Declaration on the Rights of Indigenous Peoples.
+24 The forced sterilization of indigenous women falls under 25 the internationally-accepted definition of genocide.
+It

-violates the rights and the sovereignty of women over

-their own bodies.

-The FSIN and the Women's Commission
+1 violates the rights and the sovereignty of women over 2 their own bodies.
+3 The FSIN and the Women's Commission 4 supported the survivors and their legal counsel in 5 bringing this egregious act to the attention of the United 6 Nations Committee Against Torture just last month.
 7 Last week, the Committee made the following 8 recommendations.
 That all allegations of forced or 9 coerced sterilization are impartially investigated.
 That 10 the persons responsible are held accountable.
-That 11 adequate redress is provided to the victims, and that 12 legislative and policy measures are adopted to prevent and criminalize the forced or coerced sterilization of women.
-13 14 These conclusions confirm that Canada is 15 torturing indigenous women through forced sterilization.
+That 11 adequate redress is provided to the victims, and that 12 legislative and policy measures are adopted to prevent and 13 criminalize the forced or coerced sterilization of women.
+14 These conclusions confirm that Canada is 15 torturing indigenous women through forced sterilization.
 16 Violence against indigenous women is 17 particularly heinous when it falls within the parameters 18 of institutional violence and violence committed by the 19 state.
 20 Prosecution of offenders.
 A second pillar 21 in the United Nations CSW57 of the elimination and 22 prevention of all forms of violence against women and 23 girls is prosecution of offenders.
+24 We have two recommendations in this regard.
+25 We call on the Commissioners of the National Inquiry to